canonical/phone-docs/en/platform/guides/online-accounts-developer-guide.md

 the manifest and therefore it won't be necessary to specify them again while using the authentication APIs.

-For a list of the names and parameters of the supported autentication methods, please refer to the Authentication methods section below.
+For a list of the names and parameters of the supported authentication methods, please refer to the Authentication methods section below.

 In the case where there isn't already a provider file for the service you are